reem-altammami/HW_product_Navigation/README.md

-# HW_product_recycleview
+# HW product Recycleview

 The Home Work has one part to be delievered before sunday 9AM:

 ----
 ## Part I
 #### Create new application that display a list of product.
 Every	element has a productImage, productName, productPrice, isVip and quantityNumber.
-#### If the isVip is true then	display the star image else hide it if the user click on the button then check if the quantityNumber more then 0 open new activity and display the product’s name else display a toast with “the product is not available right now”
+#### If the isVip is true then	display the star image else hide it.
+If the user click on the button then check if the quantityNumber more then 0 open new activity and display the product’s name else display a toast with “the product is not available right now”
 <br />
 <br />